dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 A simple way to identify these two variables is by plotting a scatter matrix.
 Continuous variables show a linear and even distribution across the plot.
 While categorical variables show a grouped and ordered distribution across the plot.
 There are also oridinal variables which are ordered-categorical variables.
 These are categorical classes with a natural order of progression and does not need to be transformed into dummy variables.

 ![Scatter Matrix](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Scatter_Matrix.png)

 Here you can clearly see the two types of data.
 We can take a closer look at each one of the variables below.

 #### Continuous variables

 ![Continuous Variables](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Continuous_Variables.png)

 The histogram of the continuous variables show a high positive skewness with a bunch outliers extending the tail towards the right.
 We can remove these outliers using the Z-score calculation.

 ![Continuous Variables 2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Continuous_Variables_2.png)

-The histogram shows clear improvement in the normality of the data.
+The histogram above shows clear improvement in the normality of the data.
 We will take this forward to fit the model.

 #### Categorical variables

 ![Categorical Variables](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Categorical_Variable.png)

 The categorical variables also show presence of outliers.
 Within these variables we also have so called 'oridnal variables'.
 These variables have a natural order of progression and does not need to be transformed into dummy variables.
 We can only use the Z-score calculation on continous or ordinal varibles.
 We will have to the trim the rest of the categoricals manually.

 ![Categorical Variables_2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Categorical_Variable_2.png)

 ![Categorical Variables_3](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Categorical_Variable_3.png)

 The scatterplot shows better distiction among classes for the categorical variables.